Game of Thrones' final season begins April 2019

 Game of Thrones will kick off its eighth and final season in April 2019, it announced Tuesday.

-The date was revealed by the official Twitter handle, with a trailer showing some of the biggest moments from the show's first seven seasons.
+The date was revealed by the official Twitter handle, with a trailer showing some of the biggest moments from the show's first seven seasons and giving us a release month for final run of six episodes.

 "Every battle.
 Every betrayal.
 Every risk.
 Every fight.
 Every sacrifice.
 Every death.
 All #ForTheThrone," it wrote.